wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-onedrive-collaboration-manage-migrations-deployment/includes/manage-sync-app.md

 - Controlling sync
   - Allow or block specific tenants to sync.
   - Prevent changing of the sync location and set a default location of the synced files.
-  - Disable personal sync so users cannot sync OneDrive consumer locations on an organization’s computer.
+  - Disable personal sync so users cannot sync OneDrive consumer locations on an organization's computer.
 - Controlling network
   - Manage upload and download limits or allow automatic bandwidth percentage.
   - Control sync on metered or battery saving networks.